GJ2511/Articles/README.md

 ## Articles

-Frontend training assignment for React
+Frontend training assignment on React and Redux

 ### Functionalities implemented